dtudk/software-linking/README.md

   Contains a python source code which is a scripting language.
 Here there is *per see* not any *linking* taking place.

+## Dynamic or Static?

+All programs you are using on your computer have likely been compiled at some point in time, and they are generally using *dynamic*/*shared* linking.

+The difference between static and dynamic linking can be explained with an analogy of how person **A** shares a document to person **B**.

+- Static
+  Person **A** will send the document to person **B** (e.g. as an attachment in emails)

+- Dynamic
+  Person **A** will send a link to the document to person **B** (e.g. person **B** does not *have* the document).
+E.g. SharePoint, or Google Docs.

+The difference in this case is obvious.
+When sharing a link, person **A** has the possibility of updating the document, without having to resend it to person **B**.
+Additionally there is no duplication of data.
+The document only lives *one place*.
+However, if person **A** accidentally deletes the document, then it will be lost, and the context in which the document was used will be lost.
+With static linking one ensures that person **B** has complete knowledge at the time of receiving the document.
+This at the cost of having to request a new document if it changes, and at the cost of duplicating data.

+This analogy is directly transferable to the software eco-system.

 ## Accessing the DTU HPC infrastructure